Listen to the Story

 Catchy slogans and messages: It’s the present slogan – “I’m loving it” is so influential that it is a part of the vocabulary of North Americans.
 Its earlier slogans were – “Look for the Golden Arches,” “Do you believe in Magic,” and “Did somebody say McDonald’s?” are among its 23 other famous slogans used in the US from 1960 to till now.

-Creating memorable icons: It’s Golden Arches and the iconic clown of Ronald McDonald, which we all remember sitting on the bench outside McDonald’s.
+Creating memorable icons: Its Golden Arches and the iconic clown of Ronald McDonald, sitting on the bench outside McDonald’s, are a few icons that we remember vividly.

 Fun Fact 4 – After Santa Claus, the most recognizable fictional character is Ronald McDonald among U.S. School Children.

-Branding and Co-Branding: To boost its brand position in the market, McDonald’s has partnered with several leading brands to boost its sales.
-Coca-Cola, TY Barnie Babies, Barbie, Cadbury.
+Branding and Co-Branding: To boost its brand position in the market, McDonald’s has partnered with several leading brands such as Coca-Cola, TY Barnie Babies, Barbie, Cadbury.
 Hot Wheels and many more.

 Not just that, it has a strong partnership with sports too; it has NBA-themed cups, toys, and even a burger named after Michael Jordan called McJordan.
 It has also partnered with Bharat Petroleum in India to have its outlets at gas stations.